BardicDefense/purple-hack/README.md

 - One day of dungeon use
 - Armour: Receiving a natural-20 hit
 - Weapons: Rolling a natural 1 to hit
-- Food: Every day, fresh foods decay one level automatically, and then roll as usual.
+- Food: Every day, fresh food decays one level automatically, and then roll as usual.

 Objects that are expressly protected (e.g., a scroll in a scrollcase, or a